 Decentralized exchange protocols that allow crypto traders and investors to trade across different blockсhains have been in development for a while.
-A significant new development now comes with the launch of the “Testnet” from Injective Protocol.
+A significant new development now comes with the launch of the “Testnet” from Injective.
 Injective has been backed by Binance, one of the biggest centralized exchanges in the crypto world.

-Injective Protocol is one of the first universal “DeFi” (Decentralised Finance) protocols for cross-chain derivatives trading, so the launch of the Testnet is an important milestone.
+Injective is one of the first universal “DeFi” (Decentralised Finance) protocols for cross-chain derivatives trading, so the launch of the Testnet is an important milestone.
 Injective’s main competitors (centralized and decentralized exchanges) include CME Group, BitMEX, LedgerX and OKEx, among others.

-As well as being incubated by Binance Labs, Injective Protocol is also backed with $3 million in funding from noted blockchain investors Pantera, Hashed and others.
+As well as being incubated by Binance Labs, Injective is also backed with $3 million in funding from noted blockchain investors Pantera, Hashed and others.
 Pantera has had some successful exits, including Kik, Bitstamp and Blockfolio.

 Paul Veradittakit, partner at Pantera Capital, said in a statement: “Injective’s Solstice testnet trades and feels like a state of the art derivatives exchange but it’s actually entirely supported by a fully decentralized infrastructure.
 With a 1 second blocktime, instant finality, and full EVM support, I’m confident that Injective will be able to pioneer the next wave of decentralized derivatives trading”.

 Injective’s team emerged from Stanford University and has been building and testing its platform privately since 2018, while validating it with several large funds, market makers and institutional traders.
 Prior to Injective, Eric Chen, CEO and сo-founder, was working at hedge funds and worked in cryptographic research at a blockchain-focused fund.